navicore/mcpterm-rs/README.md

 A terminal-based client for the Model Context Protocol (MCP), written in Rust.

+# WARNING this was a fun but totally NAIVE attempt -
+# WARNING this was a fun but totally NAIVE attempt -
+# WARNING this was a fun but totally NAIVE attempt -
+# WARNING this was a fun but totally NAIVE attempt -
+I didn't read MCP spec too carefully - didn't take advantage of the tool support in the anthropic API so all the bugs related to parsing were unnessesary.

 ## Project Structure

 This project follows a modular architecture to ensure separation of concerns and testability.
 It uses a workspace-based Cargo structure with the following crates: